Imprinting Macroscopic Fracture during Gelation: A Mechanism for Tuning Colloidal Gels

 \subsection{Preparation of silica gels}

 The samples consisted of suspensions of amorphous silica particles (Ludox\textregistered~HS-40, Sigma--Aldrich).
 The particles had a nominal diameter of $12~\rm nm$, as reported by the manufacturer and confirmed by dynamic light scattering on dilute samples (mean hydrodynamic diameter of $13.0\pm0.5$~nm).
 The 40~wt.\% stock solution was used as received without further purification, and diluted in aqueous NaCl to a final ionic strength of 0.61~M and a silica volume fraction of $0.05$.
 The added salt screens electrostatic repulsion between negatively charged silica particles, thereby promoting aggregation.
 Such salt-induced gelation of Ludox suspensions has been extensively studied, both in terms of microstructure and rheology, making this a well-established model system for colloidal gelation \cite{Trompette:2003,Tourbin:2008,Cao:2010,Vanderlinden:2015,Sogaard:2018,Keshavarz:2021}.
-In the present study, the gelation time was observed to be $t_g=3610\pm150$~s irrespective of the amplitude $\gamma_{\rm OS}$ of the oscillatory forcing (see Appendix~\ref{sec:GelationTime} for the time evolution of both $G'$ and $G''$ during gelation and the determination of $t_g$).
+To avoid irreversible aging or particle sintering known to occur in silica suspensions under screened electrostatic conditions \cite{Bonacci:2020,Bonacci:2022}, each gelation experiment was performed on a freshly prepared sample.
+In the present study, the gelation time $t_g$ is operationally defined as the crossover of the elastic and viscous moduli measured at a fixed frequency, and it was observed to be $t_g=3590\pm190$~s irrespective of the amplitude $\gamma_{\rm OS}$ of the oscillatory forcing (see Appendix~\ref{sec:GelationTime} for the time evolution of both $G'$ and $G''$ during gelation and the determination of $t_g$).